- What makes a blog great?

 Step 5: Perform research and collect information.

-Step 6: Write a pillar articles for your blog.
+Step 6: Write a pillar article for your blog.

 Step 7: Remind yourself that using Images, Videos, infographics will enhance your user retention.